About

 Vision Zero

 Unfortunately.
 Prince George's County has the highest pedestrian fatality rates in the DMV.
-Stanford is committed to creating a County that is safe for drivers, bicyclists, and pedestrians alike.
+Stanford is committed to working with State and County officials to create communities that are safe for drivers, bicyclists, and pedestrians alike.